iralabdisco/otto_stm32/README.md

 # Otto
-Material regarding my stage with Iralab, designing and realizing a 2 wheeled robot
+Material regarding my stage with Iralab, designing and realizing a 2 wheeled robot.

+If you just want to use the program you can download the binary file from the [releases](https://github.com/iralabdisco/otto/releases):
+1. Download the lastest otto_controller.bin
+2. Plug your Nucleo boart to the PC.
+3. Copy and paste the .bin file inside your board.

 The main program is located in [otto_controller_source](https://github.com/iralabdisco/otto/tree/pid_control/otto_controller_source).